Surinam Airways: Foundation and early years

-On 7 June 1989, a Douglas DC-8-62 (registration: N1809E, first named Fajalobi, later re-christened into Anthony Nesty crashed on approach to Zanderij Airport, killing 175 occupants on board.
+On 7 June 1989, a Douglas DC-8-62 (registration: N1809E, first named Fajalobi, later re-christened Anthony Nesty crashed on approach to Zanderij Airport, killing 175 occupants on board.
 From January 1996 until December 1999 Surinam Airways used a MD-87 (PZ-TCG, named District of Para) and thereafter a DC-9-51 (PZ-TCK, named District of Wanica and an MD-82 (PZ-TCL, named City of Paramaribo) on the regional routes.

 Development since 2000

 At March 2000, the airline had 543 employees.

 From August 2004 until the end of 2009 Surinam Airways operated a Boeing 747-300 (PZ-TCM, named 'Ronald Elwin Kappel'), which was purchased from KLM.
 It was replaced with a 317-seater Airbus A340-300 (PZ-TCP, named Palulu) and later another younger A340-300 (registration: PZ-TCR).
 In early 2009, Surinam Airways ordered two Boeing 737-300s (PZ-TCN, named District of Commewijne and PZ-TCO, named District of Marrowijne to replace its McDonnell Douglas MD-82s.
 In 2014, it was announced that the airline would acquire another wide-body aircraft to complement its Airbus A340-300 on international services.
 A Boeing 737-700 (PZ-TCS, named 'District of Saramacca') was leased from DAE Capital and arrived on 30 April 2018 in Suriname and became operational in May 2018, this plane was formerly flown by Air China.
 In December 2018 a second Boeing 737-700 (PZ-TCT, named District of Brokopondo') arrived, formerly flown by Aeromexico and leased from Aircastle.

 From December 2019, a Boeing 777-200ER was leased from Boeing Capital to replace the Airbus A340-300 previously used on the Paramaribo – Amsterdam route.
 The aircraft was registered PZ-TCU, named 'Bird of the Green Paradise with a special livery and performed its first commercial ETOPS flight in December 2020.
 Due to the COVID-19 pandemic and possible high maintenance costs the B777 was returned in March 2021.
 It was parked for a while in Victorville.
 Now Boeing is using this aircraft as its new ecoDemonstrator.

-On June 3, 2025, Surinam Airways was included in the List of airlines banned in the European Union with the rest of the Suriname Airlines.
+On June 3, 2025, Surinam Airways was included in the List of airlines banned in the European Union with all other Surinamese airlines.